Traditional Economy With Its Characteristics, Pros, Cons, and Examples

 There are several pros and cons of a traditional economy, as discussed below.

 There is little friction between members.
 Custom and tradition dictate the distribution of resources.
 Everyone knows their contribution toward production, whether it's as a farmer, hunter, or weaver.
 Members also understand what they are likely to receive.
 Even if they aren't satisfied, they don't rebel.
-They understand that it's what's kept the society together and functioning for generations.
+They understand that it's what has kept the society together and functioning for generations.

 Since traditional economies are small, they aren't as destructive to the environment as developed economies.
 They don't have the capability to produce much beyond their needs.
 That makes them more sustainable than a technology-based economy.

 They are also vulnerable to market or command economies.
 Those societies often consume the natural resources traditional economies depend on or they wage war.
 For example, Russian oil development in Siberia has damaged streams and the tundra.
-That's reduced traditional fishing and reindeer herding for traditional economies in those areas.
+That has reduced traditional fishing and reindeer herding for traditional economies in those areas.

 America had traditional economies before the immigration of Europeans beginning in 1492.
 Nomadic Native American economies had advantages, like stronger immune systems.
 Their small communities protected them from smallpox and other imported diseases for a while.
 But poaching, war, and genocide destroyed them over time.
-The market economy gave the newcomers weapons and more resources.
+The market economy gave newcomers weapons and more resources.
 The traditional economies couldn't compete.

 Before the Civil War, the American South was almost entirely a traditional economy.
 It relied on farming.
 It used a strong network of traditions and culture to guide it.
 These were devastated by the war.